Amortization Calculator with Extra Payments

 How do extra payments affect my loan?

-Every extra dollar goes straight to principal, so interest is charged on a smaller balance for the rest of the loan.
-Even a modest extra amount each month can shave years off the term and save thousands in interest.
+Every extra dollar goes straight to the principal balance, so interest is charged on a smaller amount for the rest of the loan.
+Even a modest extra amount each month can shave years off the term and save thousands in total interest because the effect compounds over the remaining life of the loan.

 How much will I save with extra payments?

-It depends on your balance, rate, and how much extra you pay.
-Enter an extra monthly amount above and the calculator shows your new payoff date and exactly how much interest you save.
+The savings depend on your remaining balance, your interest rate, and how much extra you pay.
+Enter an extra monthly amount in the calculator above and it shows your new payoff date and exactly how much interest you avoid paying.
+Higher rates and larger balances amplify the benefit.

 Is it better to pay extra monthly or make one lump sum?

-Both help.
-Consistent extra monthly payments are easy to budget and start saving interest immediately.
-A lump sum toward principal also works — the key is that the extra is applied to principal, not future payments.
+Both strategies reduce the principal and save interest.
+Consistent extra monthly payments are easy to budget and start saving interest from the very next billing cycle.
+A lump sum — such as a tax refund or bonus — also works well; the key is that the extra amount is applied directly to principal, not held as a credit toward future scheduled payments.

 Related calculators